smart-classic/SMARTFramework-ios/README.md

 Technical Documentation
 -----------------------

-The code is documented using [appledoc] which you can build yourself as follows or install via [Homebrew].
-After installing you can run the `SMART iOS
+The code is documented using [appledoc] and the **[documentation is available online][docs]**.
+You can also build the documentation yourself, which will install a Docset that is available from within Xcode.

-Documentation` target right from within Xcode.
+To build the documentation yourself install appledoc as follows (or via [Homebrew]).
+After installing you can run the `SMART iOS Documentation` target right from within Xcode.

-Building and installing appledoc yourself:

     $ cd SMARTFramework-ios/
     $ git clone git://github.com/tomaz/appledoc.git